jgtiu/c-and-cpp/getting-started.md

 File names look like this: `myProgram.c`

-Execute this command to compile code: `gcc myProgram.c`
+Execute this command to compile code: `gcc myProgram.c` OR execute this (I don't know what these arguments mean yet): `gcc -Wall -o hello hello.c`

 Assuming that there are no errors in your code, the compiler would produce an executable program called `a.out`.